alainschmutz/KafkaTechBier/README.md

 # Exercise 1

+JFYI, the root password is "iptagon".
+It is not needed for the normal exercises, but might if you want to do something crazy.

 **Run the [landoop/fast-data-dev](https://github.com/Landoop/fast-data-dev) docker image**

 ```
   docker run -d --rm --net=host --name kafka-dev-env -e RUNTESTS=0 landoop/fast-data-dev:latest
 ```

 _Note: The container will now start running in the background_

 1. Wait ~1 minute, so Kafka can start up properly